ctcaulfield/funlights/README.md

 **Completed Work**

+* Wrote code to obtain small images from image search API
 * Figured out correct setup for connecting LED panel and Arduino
-* Wrote script to download images and resize to 32x32
+* Wrote script to download images from an array of urls and resize to 32x32

 **Next Steps**

 * Combine image search, Google Vision and image-resizing scripts to resize images retrieved from the API
 * Convert 32x32 image into an array of RGB values which can be sent to the LED panel
+* Incorporate webcam and button into device to use webcam as source for the initial photo
+* Incoporate LCD panel into device to display instructions/feedback to the user